 If your school already offers AP, the PSAT/NMSQT, or the SAT, you already have a school code.
 Use the high school code search to look up your code.
-School codes are unique to your school and do not expire.
+A school code is unique to your school and does not expire.

 To get a school code or confirm or change your school’s authorization level: